Two Ramsey problems in blowups of graphs: Unavoidable colour patterns

 Now we proceed to the main stage of the argument, where we iteratively apply Lemma~\ref{lemma:monochr} to find subsets of the $A_i$'s and subsets of the $C_i(T)$'s which satisfy certain properties.
 For ease of notation, we will keep calling these sets $A_i$ and $C_i(T)$.
-We also note that in every step the relations between the sizes of the new sets are maintained; that is, we make the $m_i$ and $\ell$ sufficiently large so that the relations are maintained after each application of Lemma~\ref{lemma:monochr}.
+We also note that in every step the relations (given by~(\ref{eq:constants})) between the sizes of the new sets are maintained; that is, we make the $m_i$ and $\ell$ sufficiently large so that (\ref{eq:constants}) is maintained after each application of Lemma~\ref{lemma:monochr}.

 \begin{enumerate} \item For each $i,j \in [r]$ with $i<j$, apply Lemma~\ref{lemma:monochr} to the pair $(A_i,A_j)$. \item For each $j \in \{2,\dots,r\}$, for each $i \in [j-1]$, and for each subset $T$ of size $t$ of $A_i$, apply Lemma~\ref{lemma:monochr} to the pair $(A_j,C_i(T))$. \item For $j$ from $r$ to $1$ (start at $r$ and decrease by $1$ in the iteration), fix $D_j \subseteq A_j$ of size $t$, let $F_j:=C_j(D_j)$, and for each $i \in [j-1]$, apply Lemma~\ref{lemma:monochr} to the pair $(A_i,F_j)$. \item For each $i,j \in [r]$ with $i<j$, apply Lemma~\ref{lemma:monochr} to the pair $(F_i,F_j)$. \end{enumerate}